-It shall be the duty of all Heads of Departments to furnish to the person appointed to supervise the publication of THE CITY RECORD, requisitions in writing upon the Heads of Departments, to furnish the information necessary ments, to furnish the information necessary to make up such list, according to rules prescribed by him and approved by the Comptroller; and such information must be supplied by the department within ten days after such requisition.
-He shall have power to require such information in the same manner, every three months, and all other information in the control of said Heads of Departments necessary to preform his duties under this section.
-He to perform his duties under this section.
-He shall include in his list the number of laborers, designating the department in which they are employed, and, if practicable, the numbers employed in the prosecution of specific work, and the amounts paid to them.
+It shall be the duty of all Heads of Departments to furnish to the person appointed to supervise the publication of THE CITY RECORD, everything required to be inserted therein.
+The said person shall have power to make requisitions in writing upon the Heads of Departments, to furnish the information necessary to make up such list, according to rules prescribed by him and approved by the Comptroller; and such information must be supplied by the department within ten days after such requisition.
+He shall have power to require such information in the same manner, every three months, and all other information in the control of said Heads of Departments necessary to perform his duties under this section.
+He shall include in his list the number of laborers, designating the department in which they are employed and, if practicable, the numbers employed and, if practicable the numbers employed. shall include in his list the number of laborers, designating the department in which they are employed, and, if practicable, the numbers employed in the prosecution of specific work, and the amounts paid to them.
 He shall also cause to be printed in each issue of said CITY RECORD a separate statement of the hours during which all public offices in the city are open for business, and at which each court regularly opens and adjourns, as well as of the places where such offices are kept, and such courts are held.